-We need to follow your faculty regulations in this (either transferring the compensation to the faculty appointed budget number or to a personal budget number, or solver hours).
+We need to follow your faculty regulations in this (transferring the compensation either to the faculty appointed budget number or to a personal budget number, or solver hours/BROS).

 We require an honours mentality of our students, and needless to say, we ask the involved project mentors and competence coaches to display exemplary behaviour.
 Meaning that you partake in the training programme elements, guide the students to your best knowledge and communicate regularly with the PREMIUM Central Management Team.

-CHAPTER 5: CONTACT INFORMATION
+CHAPTER 6: CONTACT INFORMATION

-If you have any questions, feel free to contact the PREMIUM Central Management Team or the PREMIUM Coordinator at your faculty.
+For information that cannot be found in this handbook, please contact the PREMIUM Central Management Team or the PREMIUM Coordinator at your faculty.